audreyd114/GitErDone-LostGrenadiers-P445-Capstone/Assignment_Sols/RF-1.md

 > Technical Feasibility: Will the proposed system perform to the required specification?
 Outline technical systems options you propose to use, which will give a technical solution satisfying the requirements and constraints of the system, as outlined in the terms of reference.

 1. Platforms and Technologies
-- Web frontend: HTML, CSS, JS
+- Web frontend: HTML, CSS, JS, Leaflet.js
 - Backend: Python/Flask
 - Database: MySQL
-- Mapping/GPS: TODO
+- Mapping/GPS: Geolocation API, Device Orientation API

 2. Hardware and Software Requirements
 - A device with navigation capabilities